About Speech and Language at Ripplevale School

 Wave 3 Provision - is a specific, targeted 1:1 intervention and will be put in place when Wave 1 and 2 do not, on their own, enable the pupil to make appropriate progress.

-Reaching out to children and young people – apart from supporting children and young people in e.g. a quiet room, their classroom, we also see them in e.g. Out Door learning environment – if they engage better, feel ‘safe’ to talk/use their voice in such an environment.
+Reaching out to children and young people – apart from supporting children and young people in their classroom or quiet room, we may also see them in an outdoor learning environment if they engage better, feel ‘safe’ to talk/use their voice in such an environment.

 Yourself – parent(s), guardian, carer